 Write 1-6 on the board, and a different question word (who, what, why, where, when, how) next to each.
 When a student rolls the dice, he or she needs to make a question with the corresponding question word.
 Then, the student will call on a classmate to answer it.

-Keeping students interested and engaged can be a difficult task, but it is a rewarding challenge that everyone in the classroom (including the teacher) can benefit from.
-If you stay excited about teaching English then your students are sure to follow your behavior.
-These games for teaching English can be helpful as you look to plan unique and rewarding lessons for your students, of all ages and skill levels!
+Keeping young students interested and engaged can be a difficult task but if you do, everyone in the classroom (including the teacher) benefits.
+These games and activities for teaching English to kids can help plan effective lessons for your students of all ages and levels!

 Are you interested in becoming a specialist in teaching English to kids?
-Earn a Specialized Certificate in Teaching English to Young Learners and Teenagers!
+Earn a BridgeTEFL Certificate in Teaching English to Young Learners and Teenagers!